udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Full-Stack-Web-Developer/README.md

 #What kind of career does the Full-Stack Web Developer Nanodegree prepare you for?

+###From Engineers you've talked to, what do they like the most about being a full stack developer?

+####What about you two?

+###What does planning for a project look like for a Full-Stack Web Developer?

+###What backgrounds do Full-Stack Web Developers tend to have?

-##What would the day to day of a Full-Stack Web Developer look like?
+###What would the day to day of a Full-Stack Web Developer look like?

+###How do you learn best?
+Any tips for the students on how to approach projects and learn new things?

+###What other tools languages might a Full-Stack Web Developer use on the job?

+###How useful is Full-Stack knowledge/experience for engineering in general